Draco-lang/Language-suggestions/Specification/Comments.md

 # Comments in code
 This document specifies regular comments and documentation comments.
 ## What are comments
 Comments are non-functional text written in the code that does not alter the behavior of the language element.
-They are simply there for human readers to explain the purpose of a code segment.
 ## Single line comments
 Single line comments start with `//` if the `//` is not part of string and they end with newline.
 ## Documentation comments